 Substantive Equality, Positive Action and Roma Rights in the European Union

-The briefing puts forward the argument that the European Union (EU) should take legal steps to ensure the social inclusion of Roma across Europe.
-So far the EU has developed a two-pronged approach towards its Roma minorities.
+This briefing puts forward the argument that the European Union (EU) should take legal steps to ensure the social inclusion of Roma across Europe.
+So far, the EU has developed a two-pronged approach towards its Roma minorities.
 On the one hand, it has adopted and requires the implementation of anti-discrimination legislation.
-On the other hand, it has been working to improve its member states’ policies on employment and social inclusion through the soft-governance instrumentarium of the Open Method of Coordination (OMC).
+On the other hand, it has been working to improve its member states’ employment and social inclusion policies through the soft-governance instrumentarium of the Open Method of Coordination (OMC).